AU-HCI/website/markdown/index.md

 Office hours will be held virtually by appointment.
 Please schedule using Slack.

-## Course Goals

-TODO

 ## Graded Work

-- Homework (50%): 4 mini-projects
+- Homework (25%): 4
-- Midterm (25%): Project
+- Project (75%): 22 Assignments
-- Final (25%): Project
+  - Milestone 1: Project Proposal
+    - Assignments: 3
+  - Milestone 2: Getting the Right Design
+    - Assignments: 8
+  - Milestone 3: Getting the Design Right
+    - Assignments: 6
+  - Milestone 4: Communicating the Design
+    - Assignments: 5

 No scores will be curved throughout the semester.
 Please use the following scoring tables:

   + A : $88\% - 100\%$
   + B : $78\% - 87\%$